alidcast/rogue.js/packages/rogue-app/README.md

 ## App Setup

-Rogue comes with a lightweight middleware framework that you can use to streamline your SSR setup.
+Rogue comes with a lightweight middleware framework that you can use to streamline your server-rendering setup.

 First, install the package: